teklynk/twitch_chat_emotes/README.md

 * Try to avoid using a speed less than 5000 (5 seconds)

+* You can set the browser source frame-rate from 30 to 60 if the animation seems to stutter.

 ### Modify the CSS by adding this to the CSS section in your OBS browser source.

 ```